The Asterinas Book

 OSDK.toml

 The OSDK.toml file is a manifest that defines the exact behavior of OSDK.
-By default, it contains the following contents.
-It includes settings on how to start QEMU to run a kernel.
+By default, it includes settings on how to start QEMU to run a kernel.
 The meaning of each key can be found in the manifest documentation.
 Please avoid changing the default settings unless you know what you are doing.

 [boot]